Usage

 java -javaagent:jvmlens-agent.jar=out=/var/log/jvmlens.md,interval=60 -jar your-app.jar

-Options (comma-separated key=value): out (latest-summary file), interval (seconds between summaries), settings (JFR config, default profile), snapshot (see below), db (instrument JDBC — see Database (SQL) below), web (instrument HTTP — see Web (HTTP endpoints) below), messaging (time Kafka/JMS send + poll/receive), cache (time Spring Cache get/put/evict), micrometer (summarize an existing Micrometer registry — no extra instrumentation; degrades to nothing if Micrometer is absent), history (see Long-running monitor below), paused (launch without emitting — start it after warm-up; see Runtime control below), and control (a file the agent watches for in-flight commands).
+Options (comma-separated key=value): out (latest-summary file), interval (seconds between summaries), settings (JFR config, default profile), snapshot (see below), db (instrument JDBC — see Database (SQL) below), web (instrument HTTP — see Web (HTTP endpoints) below), messaging (time Kafka / JMS / RabbitMQ send + poll/receive/basicPublish; ActiveMQ via JMS), cache (time Spring Cache get/put/evict, with a hit-rate flag), mongo (time MongoDB sync-driver ops — see MongoDB below), redis (time direct Lettuce/Jedis commands — see Redis below), micrometer (summarize an existing Micrometer registry — no extra instrumentation; degrades to nothing if Micrometer is absent), history (see Long-running monitor below), paused (launch without emitting — start it after warm-up; see Runtime control below), control (a file the agent watches for in-flight commands), and scope (pin the application scope at launch — see below).
 The messaging and cache dimensions aggregate by Class.method operation and render top operations by total time.
 The agent jar is the separate jvmlens-agent.jar artifact (engine + agent + a relocated ByteBuddy); it can also be attached dynamically via the Agent-Class entry.

 Runtime control (in-flight adjustment)